DexterHuang/CyberCodeOnline/mobile-tutorial/account.md

 ## Creating an Account

-Currently you can only use Google, Apple or any email accounts to register.
+Currently you can use Google, Apple or any email accounts to register.
 You will be then taken to a screen where you will choose your username.
-Please make sure to choose wisely as this is permanent and cannot be changed for now.
+Make sure to choose wisely as this is permanent and cannot be changed.

 ## Logging in